-Each automixer chassis shall accept up to 4/8 balanced microphone or line level signals.
-The inputs shall have both slide switches to select microhone or line level operation, and gain setting jumpers to allow adjustment of input gain structure.
+Each automixer chassis shall accept up to 8 balanced microphone or line level signals and 2 unbalanced line level inputs.
+The mic/ line inputs shall be switchable between microhone or line level operation, and gain setting jumpers to allow adjustment of input gain structure.

-The automatic mixer shall use the Dugan Speech The automixer shall have a visual indicator for signal presence and clipping, that monitors all inputs.
+The automixer shall have a visual indicator for signal presence and clipping, that monitors all inputs.
 The automixer shall also have a 12 segment LED bar meter to indicate output level.

-The automixer shall have provision for assigning inputs to a group mute bus, via a DIP switch.
+The automixer shall have provision for assigning mic/line inputs to a group mute bus, via a DIP switch.
 A closure to ground shall activate the group mute function.

 The master output shall be transformer isolated.
-The master output level shall be controllable via a front panel potentiometer, or a remotely mounted potenti-
+The master output level shall be controllable via a front panel potentiometer, or a remotely mounted potentiometer.